-According to an ancient Chinese proverb, "the journey of a thousand miles commences with a single step."150 The step of a undertaking is often the most in many respects because of the conscious decision-making that goes into starting.
-You have successfully begun your journey and have al-
+According to an ancient Chinese proverb, "the journey of a thousand miles commences with a single step."150 The first step of a significant undertaking is often the most difficult in many respects because of the conscious decision-making that goes into starting.
+You have successfully begun your journey and have already taken one of the most difficult steps: deciding to change.